ecloudhub/spark/README.md

   duration?: number | string;
   // String | Number | Function - Determines the starting position of the ScrollTrigger.
 Default: "top 90%". start?: string | number | StartEndFunc;
+  // Boolean | Number - Links the progress of the animation directly to the scrollbar so it acts like a scrubber.
+Default: false. scrub?: boolean | number;
+  // String - Determines how the linked animation is controlled at the 4 distinct toggle places - onEnter, onLeave, onEnterBack, onLeaveBack, in that order.
+Default: "play none none none". toggleActions?: string;
   // Amount of delay in seconds before the animation should begin.
 Default: 0;
   delay?: number;
 }